-US politicians in bid to end shutdown
+US Senate struggles to end budget deadlock

 Many federal employees were forced to take a leave of absence - officially known as being furloughed - during the 16 days of shutdown.

-At its peak, some 850,000 employees were off work each day.
 It cost the government $2bn in lost productivity and led to "significant negative effects on the economy", the OMB said at the time.

-Donald Trump, interviewed by Fox and Friends at the time, laid the blame for the shutdown with the then president, Barack Obama.
+Donald Trump laid the blame for the shutdown with the then president, Barack Obama.

 Federal workers cannot get paid for days worked during a lapse in funding.
 In the past, however, they have been repaid retroactively even if they were ordered to stay at home.